OliviaLaske/ImageTriangulation/README.md

 ## Introduction
 Image triangulation creates an abstract representation of an image as a form of art, which can be defined by four primary principles.
 The output image must divide the original image into a set of non-overlapping triangles, simplify the original image, approximate original image features as triangles, and retain the integrity of the original image.

 There are several existing algorithms to perform image triangulation.
 [Marwood et. al. (2018)](https://arxiv.org/pdf/1809.02257.pdf) discuss a greedy algorithm that calculates a least important vertex as well as a stochastic process that mutates vertices according to a probability distribution.
-The primary goal of the algorithm is to compress images as opposed to create art.
-However, both least important vertices and stochastic processes are relavent in creating artwork.
-For instance, filtering out less important vertex is one approach to sparsifying the image point cloud.
+The primary goal of the algorithm is compressing images as opposed to creating art.
+However, both least important vertices and stochastic processes are relevant in creating artwork.
+For instance, filtering out less important vertices is one approach to sparsifying the image point cloud.
 In addition, the point cloud can be generated using a stochastic process as an alternative triangulation method.

 Endre Simo also details an image triangulation process in his blog post titled [Delaunay Image Triangulation](https://www.esimov.com/2019/04/image-triangulation-in-go).
-While both Simo's algorithm and our algorithm use Sobel edge detection and Delaunay triangulation, the two processes were devloped independently without reference.
-Simo's method does not include a density reduction parameter or sharpening step and retains the vertices output by edge detection.
+While both Simo's algorithm and our algorithm use Sobel edge detection and Delaunay triangulation, the two processes were developed independently without reference.
+Simo's method does not include a density reduction parameter or sharpening step and retains the vertex output by edge detection.
 Instead, similar edges are removed to clean up the appearance.

 ## Installation
-In order to run the program, download imageTriangulation.ipynb and open in a code editor such as Visual Studio code.
+In order to run the program, download imageTriangulation.ipynb and open it in a code editor such as Visual Studio code.
 Ensure that `python` as well as the following dependencies are installed:
 - math
 - matplotlib
 - numpy